gvikram31/EC500/Assignment1/readme.md

 # Command to run the code-
   - python run.py --number_of_tweets --folder_name_where_you_want_images_and_Video_to_be_stored --frames_per_seconds     twitter_handle_name_with_@
  - Example:- python run.py --num 20 --output pictures/ --fps 25 @andresiniesta8

+ This program will also generate a label.json file where all labels from images will be stored.